 As the designated unit for legal and compliance risk management, LCO of BOCHK is responsible for regulatory compliance; coordinating, managing, supporting, monitoring and following up on legal and compliance risk management of the bank, including the Branch.
-The Branch's LCO have dual reporting lines to both the Branch's GM/CRO and the corresponding BOCHK's LCO team.
-As a second line of defense, BOCHK's LCO will perform on-site/off-site review periodically in order to ensure the Branch has complied with the Group's requirement as well as the related regulations issued by HKMA.
+As a second line of defense, BOCHK LCO will perform on-site/off-site review periodically in order to ensure the Branch has complied with the Group's requirement as well as the related regulations issued by HKMA.

-&lt;sup>1 The Group is comprised of BOC Hong Kong (Holdings) Limited, Bank of China (Hong Kong) Limited, and other major affiliated entities of the Group, including South East Asian entities, BOC Credit Card (International) Limited, BOC Group Life Assurance Company Limited, BOCHK Asset Management Limited and Po Sang Securities and Futures Limited etc.
+1 The Group is comprised of BOC Hong Kong (Holdings) Limited, Bank of China (Hong Kong) Limited, and other major affiliated entities of the Group, including South East Asian entities, BOC Credit Card (International) Limited, BOC Group Life Assurance Company Limited, BOCHK Asset Management Limited and Po Sang Securities and Futures Limited etc.